nathanmsmith/nathansmith.io/src/content/index.md

 Hi, I’m Nathan. 👋

-I’m a junior at [UCLA](http://www.ucla.edu) studying Computer Science.
+I’m currently a software engineering intern on the Data Visualization team at [Datadog](https://www.datadoghq.com) in New York City.

+I'm halfway through a Computer Science degree at [UCLA](http://www.ucla.edu).
+I'll be returning to school in Semptember 2019, and expect to graduate in June 2021.

-This past summer, I
+Last summer, I
-worked as a software engineering intern for [Keybase](https://keybase.io) in New York City, where I helped develop Keybase's open-source desktop and mobile applications.
-The summer before that, I interned for [Autodesk](https://www.autodesk.com), where I worked on developing and designing an internal website to connect engineers within the company.
+worked as a software engineering intern for [Keybase](https://keybase.io), where I helped develop Keybase's open-source desktop and mobile applications.
+I'll be returning to Keybase for another internship in June 2019.
+I also previously interned for [Autodesk](https://www.autodesk.com), where I worked on developing and designing an internal website to connect engineers within the company.

-Back in Los Angeles, I lead the online department of my [school newspaper](https://dailybruin.com) when I’m not studying.
-I also curate and create blog content for UCLA’s largest student-run [computer science organization](http://www.uclaacm.com).
+In my spare time, I lead the online department of my [school newspaper](https://dailybruin.com).
 I formerly led web and mobile development for my [school radio station](https://uclaradio.com).
 I still contribute code and DJ shows on occaision.